 I am Seema Azmath, and this is my journey.

-She was a former volunteer counselor at Ar- Rajaa the hope Islamic counseling services.
-She devised and co-founded Solace Islamic Assistance, a community service program.
+She devised and co-founded Solace Islamic Assistance, a WhatsApp community service program.
 She was the architect of The Habit Effect Workshops conducted under the Solace Islamic Assistance banner.

-She is also the Creator and designer of the Muslimah 360 Journal for the Islamic Kids Store.
+She is the creator and designer of the Muslimah 360 Journal.